abalkin/ltdf/README.rst

 in which local clocks show the same time twice in the same day.
-In these situations, the information displayed on a local clock (or stored in a Python datetime instance) is insufficient to identify a particular instance in time.
-The proposed solution is to add a boolean flag to the datetime instances that will distinguish between the two ambiguous times.
+In these situations, the information displayed on a local clock (or stored in a Python datetime instance) is insufficient to identify a particular moment in time.
+The proposed solution is to add a boolean flag to the ``datetime`` instances that will distinguish between the two ambiguous times.

 =======